desain/owlbear-emanation/README.md

 - Emanations will automatically resize after tokens are scaled.
 - Manage any number of emanations with any color.

+### Dragtool
+- Drag items around (mobile friendly)
+- Sequences for an item delete if another player moves them
+- Sequences for an item delete if their player leaves
+- Emanations become sweeps
+- Undo and restart sequences

 ## Installing

 The extension can be installed from https://owlbear-emanation.pages.dev/manifest.json.